-After an investigation, BHSQ will produce a report that will:
+After an investigation, BHSQ will detail the following:

 - Identify where the breach, if any, occurred. - Confirm the facts of the case. - Identify who is responsible for the breach (if any). - Confirm an appropriate level of remedial action to be applied.